Board of Directors

 2nd Vice President

-Pam Reaves, San Rafael
+Pamela Reaves, San Rafael

-Pam was a member of the San Rafael 2040 General Plan Steering Committee and the San Rafael Climate Change Action Plan Update Working Group.
-She graduated form the Environmental Forum of Marin, and co-coordinated Toxins Day and Advocacy Day.
-She was a Marin County Integrated Pest Management Commissioner and helped revamp the County IPM Ordinance to improve oversight, transparency, and collaboration.
-She and her wife have lived in San Rafael for 22 years and have created a waterwise luscious edible garden as well as bird, bee, and butterfly habitat.
-Pam loves to hike for rejuvenation and exercise.
-She is newly retired from her clinical psychology practice.
+She is a past member of San Rafael 2040 General Plan Steering Committee and the San Rafael Climate Change Action Plan Update Working Group.
+Pamela remains active in San Rafael.
+She graduated from the Environmental Forum of Marin, class of 30 and co-coordinated Toxins Day and Advocacy Day for many years.
+She was a Marin County Integrated Pest Management Commissioner for six years and helped revamp the County IPM Ordinance to improve oversight, transparency, and collaboration.

 Treasurer